Rivers has early TD toss, Colts shut down Foles, Bears 19-11 - WHIZ News

 Rivers was 16 of 29 for 190 yards and a TD.
 He needs four completions to join Drew Brees, Tom Brady, Brett Favre and Peyton Manning with 5,000.

+“We didn’t do the dumb things,” Rivers said.
+“We didn’t turn the ball over three times, we didn’t a lot of those things, so I think that is key.
+A lot to build (on), but certainly a lot of things we need to do better.”

+The Colts played the second half without All-Pro linebacker Darius Leonard, who left with a groin injury.
+But Indianapolis still had plenty to get by.

-Julian Blackmon intercepted Foles at the Indianapolis 7 early in the fourth quarter with the Colts leading by 13.
+Rookie Julian Blackmon had his first interception when he picked off Foles at the Indianapolis 7 early in the fourth quarter with the Colts leading by 13.
 And Rodrigo Blankenship kicked four field goals.

+“Coach Frank and (defensive coordinator Matt Eberflus) brought in a culture of we’re going to play fundamentally sound defensively,” linebacker Anthony Walker said.
+“I really believe in that.
+I really believe in what they’re doing.
+And I think … all the guys on the team that buy into that, that’s special.
+And I think that’s what we have brewing over here right now.

 The opening kickoff got pushed back a few hours in order to fill the slot left open when the Kansas City-New England game got postponed because of positive COVID-19 tests on both teams.
 Once it started, the Colts wasted little time grabbing the lead.